 Act/Planning instrument Objects and Goals Application to EOS Crown Land Management Act 2016 The Crown Land Management Act 2016 (CLM act) came into effect on July 2018 and covers the management of Crown Land.
 Section 1.4 details the principles of Crown Land Management.
-These are: Recent reforms in coastal and Crown lands legislation are aimed to improve the way the State and the local government manage and develop the coast so that legacy issues are considered with new coastal use and development proposals. (a) that environmental protection principles be observed in relation to the management and administration of Crown land, and (b) that the natural resources of Crown land (including water, soil, flora, fauna and scenic quality) be conserved wherever possible, and (c) that public use and enjoyment of appropriate Crown land be encouraged, and (d) that, where appropriate, multiple use of Crown land be encouraged, and (e) that, where appropriate, Crown land should be used and managed in such a way that both the land and its resources are sustained in perpetuity, and (f) that Crown land be occupied, used, sold, leased, licensed or otherwise dealt with in the best interests of the State consistent with the above principles.
-The changes increase sensitivity to the management of threats to key physical and ecological processes that support marine biodiversity, beach cleanliness and estuary health for the benefit of the public.
+These are: Recent reforms in coastal and Crown lands legislation are aimed to improve the way the State and the local government manage and develop the coast so that legacy issues are considered with new coastal use and development proposals. (a) that environmental protection principles be observed in relation to the management and administration of Crown land, and (b) that the natural resources of Crown land (including water, soil, flora, fauna and scenic quality) be conserved wherever possible, and (c) that public use and enjoyment of appropriate Crown land be encouraged, and (d) that, where appropriate, multiple use of Crown land be encouraged, and The changes increase sensitivity to the management of threats to key physical and ecological processes that support marine biodiversity, beach cleanliness and estuary health for the benefit of the public.
 Under the Act, Crown land will now be managed as if it were public land under the Local Government 1993 Act.
 This means that councils will be required to have plans of management in place for that land.
 A transition period of 3 years is given to councils.
 Part 5 Division 5.6 of the Act covers licences that authorise the use or occupation of Crown land.
-The entrance of Belongil Creek where entrance opening activities occur is vacant Crown Land described as: Lot 407 729057 Parish of Byron, County of Rous.
+The entrance of Belongil Creek where entrance opening activities occur is vacant Crown Land described as: Lot 407 729057 Parish of Byron, County of Rous. (e) that, where appropriate, Crown land should be used and managed in such a way that both the land and its resources are sustained in perpetuity, and (f) that Crown land be occupied, used, sold, leased, licenced or otherwise dealt with in the best interests of the State consistent with the above principles.
 NSW Environmental Planning and Assessment Act, 1979 This Act provides the statutory framework for environmental planning in NSW.
 It integrates the planning of land use and natural resource development activities with measures for the assessment of impacts to the environment.
 The objects of the Act encourage: - The proper management development and conservation of natural and human resources - The orderly use of land - The provision of services; and It is likely that the Entrance opening activity will require assessment under Part 4 or 5 of the Act.
 Part 4 deals with council consent for developments on land covered by a Local Environmental Plan (LEP), and Part 5 deals with developments that do not require development consent under Part 4 but need approval of a Minister or public authority.
-If a proposal requires development consent under Part 4 of the EP&A Act, then a development application must be lodged with the consent authority (probably the BSC) along with a report that addresses the environmental impacts of the proposal.
+If a proposal requires development consent under Part 4 of the EP&A Act, then a development application must be lodged with the consent authority (Council) along with a report that addresses the environmental impacts of the proposal.
 This report either takes the form of a Statement of Environmental Effects or an Environmental Impact Statement for designated developments.